8 Steps for Developing a Sales Strategy With Advice From Leaders

 Here’s what you need to do:

-- Define your ideal customer profile
+- Create your ideal customer profile.

-- Be deliberate when moving upmarket
+- Consider this when moving upmarket.

-- Experiment with your sales strategy – before you pivot
+- Experiment with your sales strategy.

 Step one is understanding how to attract your target customer 🎯